Artesia Uber Accident Lawyers

 Here are the parties that can be at fault in an Uber accident:

-- Car Manufacturers – Liability may also fall on car manufacturers if the accident occurred due to vehicle or mechanical failure.
+- Car Manufacturers — Liability may also fall on car manufacturers if the accident occurred due to a vehicle or mechanical failure.

 California Laws On Uber Accidents

 California is a pure comparative negligence state, which means that multiple parties can share liability in an accident.
 If the court finds that you also share liability in the accident, the compensation you receive will be reduced by the percentage you are liable for.
-For example, an injured party could be found 10% liable in an accident, which means they can only get 90% of the settlement amount.
+For example, an injured party could be found 10% liable in an accident, which means they can only get 90% of the total damages.

-Statute Of Limitations For Uber Accident Claims
+Deadlines For Filing Uber Accident Claims

 According to the statute of limitations in California, you can file an Uber accident claim within two years from the date of the accident.
 However, there are some exceptions to this, including: